bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 The message will show the list of all creation steps and the virtual machine information:

 - VM name and IP,
 - VM Password - This field appears after the VM creation, if a password is enabled for the template used for this machine.
 A password is autogenerated.
 Click "Save" next to it in the dialogue window if you want to save it for this VM.
-The system will ask you if you wish to save passwords for all other virtual machines to VM tags by default.
+The system will ask you if you wish to save passwords for the virtual machines created in the future to VM tags by default.
 Click "Yes" and the "Save VM password by default" option will be activated in the account settings:

 .. figure:: _static/Settings_SavePass.png